 Save energy and money by setting or reprogramming your office thermostats during the shutdown.
 You'll be surprised at the cost savings you can accrue, and it may be a good PR opportunity; show that your company is committed to preserving resources.

-You can also save energy and money by turning off all nonessential office equipment, including desk lights, copiers, printers, and computers.
+You can also save energy and money by turning off all nonessential office equipment, including desk lamps, copiers, printers, and computers.

 If you have computers and servers, make sure the backup cycle runs appropriately before and after the shutdown.
 Reduce your exposure to a disaster by scheduling your offsite backup for an early pickup.
 IT is an area where you want to have clear instructions for whom to contact in the event of a problem, so be sure your answering service is correctly informed.